Interpolating with generalized Assouad dimensions: Introduction

 \end{itheorem} We recall that the almost sure box and Assouad dimensions are given by $\log m$ and $\log N$, respectively.
 In the terminology introduced in \cref{ss:windows}, the dimension rate window defined by the function $\psi$ in \cref{e:psi-def} fully recovers the interpolation between the box and Assouad dimensions.

 In particular, we can apply \cref{it:tree-dims} to Mandelbrot percolation of the $d$-dimensional unit cube.
 This is the limit set $M$ obtained by subdividing the unit cube in $\R^d$ into $n^d$ subcubes of side-length $n^{-1}$ and retaining each subcube independently with probability $p$, and then continuing the subdivision and retention ad infinitum.
 Some instances of Mandelbrot percolation are depicted in \cref{fig:Mandelbrot}.
+This is a well studied class of random fractals with a long history, see \cite{Rams2014mandelbrot,zbl:0289.76031} and \cite[Section~15.2]{zbl:1285.28011}.
+More recently, the Assouad dimension has been studied in \cite{zbl:1392.37024} building on \cite{zbl:1411.28006}, and the Assouad spectrum has been studied in \cite{zbl:1390.28019,zbl:1437.28015}.
+Almost surely, $\dimH M = \dimB M = \dimAs\theta M = d + \log p / \log n$ while $\dimA M = d$.

 Fix the function $\psi$ defined in \cref{e:psi-def}. \begin{icorollary} Let $M$ be a Mandelbrot percolation set with retention probability $p\in (0,1]$, division parameter $n\geq 2$ and ambient space dimension $d$ such that $pn^d>1$.
 The following results hold almost surely conditioned on non-extinction.
 For any dimension function $\phi$, if $\lim_{R\to 0}\frac{\psi(R)}{\phi(R)}=\alpha\in[0,\log n^d]$,